What is Mindful Masturbation and How Can It Benefit Your Sex Life?

 If you enjoy exhibitionism or voyeurism, why not go to a kink club and play in the semi-public space it affords?
 This might include doing a scene in front of other people, or simply having your chastity device on show in the space.
 There may be the opportunity to play with other people if you want to, but there should be no expectations.

-Some people enjoy combining chastity with cuckolding or cuckqueaning.
+Some people enjoy combining long term chastity with cuckolding or cuckqueaning.
 This involves the dominant partner having sex or playing with others while their submissive watches.
 It might include the enjoyment of feeling “left out” or the eroticising of normally negative emotions such as jealousy.
 It can also simply be about enjoying a sexy show, feeling horny, and then not getting release.
 Cuckolding and cuckqueaning can be very emotionally intense.
 Negotiate thoroughly beforehand and plan to give each other plenty of aftercare and reassurance.

 Don’t forget about the potential for involving others online, too.
 This might include engaging with others on chastity forums or accepting “tasks” from fellow players online.
 Some Pro Doms/Dommes even offer online-only scenes through text, audio chat, or video call.